Thekid-pveen/Thekid-pveen/ReadMe.md

 ###

 <p align="left">I'm a programmer, hacker, developer, and self-leaner.
-I am twenty-one years old.
-I still learning about my interests in the world.
+I was learning about my interests in the world.
+I am passionate about Web Development and Cyber Security.
 I trust the process.</p>

 ###